 Jagiellonian University Kraków (Poland): Faculty of Pharmacy

-Cooperation with Jagiellonian University has began in 2014.
-It is targeted to synthesis and study of novel ligands of certain molecular targets.
+Cooperation with Jagiellonian University is targeted to synthesis and study of novel ligands of certain molecular targets.
 Currently there are two fields of interest.
 The first area is devoted to research and development of compounds with agonistic/antagonistic effect against specific serotonine receptors.
 The second field is devoted to the research for dual inhibitors of selected phosphodiesterases.
 The key collaborator in both fields is Assoc.
 Prof. Pawel Zajdel.
 The joint aim is identification of drug candidates for treatment of neurodegenerative diseases and also finding derivatives acting as potent and selective anti-inflammatory agents or antidepressants.
 Recently, we discovered a novel class of serotonine ligands which were protected by the international patent.
 Their advanced preclinical development is in progress.

 Publications list with Pawel Zajdel